rwdroge/pug2024OTEL/README.md

 > You can stop and start the OECC Agent as a Windows Service
 > For troubleshooting, you can find the OECC Agent log files in *C:\Progress\OECC_Agent\logs*

+### Setting up NewRelic for collecting traces and metrics

+- Create a user account in NewRelic https://newrelic.com/
+- Login to the account and create an insert API key
+- Click on the username link in the bottom left corner.
+It will show "API Keys" link
+- Click on "API Keys" link to navigate to API keys page
+- Click on "Insights insert keys" link right side options pane
+- Click on the plus icon next to the Insert Keys heading
+- Give a short description of the key and click on the "Save Your Notes" button to create insert API key

+- Use the insert key in the collector configuration file to receive the telemetry data in NewRelic
+- Select the traces menu in the left side pane in NewRelic homepage, it will redirect to the traces page where you can see the trace information.

+### Using an opensource stack

+#### Tasks
+- Download and install Grafana
+> Grafana should be running after installation, otherwise you can start/stop it as Windows Service

+- Download and install oTel Collector
+- Download and install Jaeger
+- Start  jaeger
+>```
+>
+> ```
+- Download and install Prometheus
+- Start Prometheus (from installation directory)
+> ```
+> prometheus
+>```

+(Or use the docker compose file to start the full stack with one command :))

+#### Tasks

+- Open Grafana (http://localhost:3000) and login
+- In the left-side menu choose 'Data sources'
+- Add Data source of type 'Prometheus'
+- Enter the Prometheus URL (http://localhost:9090)
+- Choose 'Save & Test'
+> You should receive acknowledgement that the Prometheus API was queried successfully

 ## OpenTelemetry Tracing